 Where Do I Get a Waff?

 The Waff comes in three sizes – mini, pro, and max.
 Each Waff has multiple applications.
 The Waff mini can be used not only for chair sitting, but also in the car (lumbar support), or on a plane.
 Professional athletes also use the Waff mini for balance, rehab and core training.

 USA readers can visit the Waff website for more information.
-Earth Clinic readers will receive a 10% discount with coupon code EARTHCLINIC10.
+Earth Clinic readers will receive a 10% discount on all Waff products with coupon code EARTHCLINIC10.